CSCfi/csc-user-guide/docs/apps/itac.md

 Intel Trace Analyzer and Collector (ITAC) is a MPI profiling and tracing tool that can be used to understand and visualize the behavior of a MPI code and to identify hotspots and reasons for poor parallel scaling and MPI performance.
-The tool is available only on Puhti-rhel7 and at the moment it supports only the applications compiled with the Intel MPI library.
+The tool is available only on Puhti and at the moment it supports only the applications compiled with the Intel MPI library.

 ## Available

-Puhti-rhel7
+Puhti

 ## License